If Kelsey likes the learning activity, it flies. If she doesn’t, the lesson bombs.

 Questions about the operation of the classroom also encourage original thinking; and these questions build a spirit of collaboration, another deterrent of attitude germ: How could we insure that everyone gets a chance to speak?
 Are there any ways to make this process more efficient?
 What questions are on your mind as we begin our study of the Civil War?
 How would you like me to assess your learning of lunar phases?

 Students who sense that they’re accepted as they are–and who believe their thoughts and questions matter–can concentrate on learning more easily than those who feel compelled to seek the approval of others.
 All things considered, however, attitude germ is still a tough bug to exterminate.
 If you’d like to learn more about teaching amid resistance and negativity, my recent book, Beyond Control: Heart-Centered Classroom Climate and Discipline may prove helpful.

 This is the third blog on Classroom Climate and Discipline.
 Stay tuned for the following blogs posts in this series:

 ¹ See my last post, “Attitude Germ and How to Treat It.”
 Additionally, a recent post on my website, “Stop the Negativity in My Classroom” provides more remedies for instigators and victims.
-Finally, my book, Beyond Control: Heart-Centered Classroom Climate and Discipline (Dordt College Press: 2014), presents multiple strategies that address the motivations beneath student behavior.
+Finally, my book, Beyond Control: Heart-Centered Classroom Climate and Discipline (Dordt University Press: 2014), presents multiple strategies that address the motivations beneath student behavior.